-Final thoughts on our 10 enchanting lavender farms to visit in the U.S.
+Final thoughts on our these must visit lavender farms in the U.S.

 Hopefully you’ve made it through reading these top 10 lavender farms in the United States without falling asleep.
-These fields of purple offer more than just picture perfect dreamy views.
+These fields of every shade of purple offer more than just picture perfect dreamy views.

 And, these amazing lavender farms in the U.S. are a great educational venue for kids of all ages.
-During your visits, you can learn about how these holistic and therapeutic flowering herbs are sown, grown, harvested and used.
+Learn about how the therapeutic flowering herbs are sown, grown, harvested and used.
 They also offer other great things to enjoy during your enchanting visit.

 Do you love LAVENDER?
 Check out these books on how to grow your own therapeutic herbs.